Application Procedures for the MAE Program

 More information about personal statements can be found here.

-GRE Scores - Optional for Fall 2021 Applications
+GRE Scores - Required for Fall 2023 Applications

 Letters of Recommendation

 Three letters of recommendation from undergraduate teachers or others in a position to evaluate the applicants' potential for graduate study.
 Electronic letters should be submitted with the online application.
 Detailed instructions for requesting reference letters, and the submission process, are included in the application.

 More information about letters of recommendation can be found here.

 Your resume or curriculum vitae may be up to 4 pages in length and should include: